solita/solita.github.com/_posts/2017-11-29-AWS-reInvent-more-great-news.md

 ![S3Select](https://d2908q01vomqb2.cloudfront.net/da4b9237bacccdf19c0760cab7aec4a8359010b0/2017/11/28/s3_select.png)

 ### Summary
-All the new releases will be listed also in [Amazon website](https://aws.amazon.com/new/reinvent/)
+All the new releases will be listed also in [Amazon re:Invent website](https://aws.amazon.com/new/reinvent/) and [Amazon blogs site](https://aws.amazon.com/blogs/aws/)